AVSystem/developer-zone/docs/academy/exercise5.md

 # Exercise 5: Implement Firmware Update
 In this exercise, we implement Object 5 - Firmware Update.
-It utilizes the pico_fota_bootloader to swap the flash partitions after downloading the appropriate binary file from Coiote IoT DM.
+It utilizes the [pico_fota_bootloader](https://github.com/JZimnol/pico_fota_bootloader) to swap the flash partitions after downloading the appropriate binary file from Coiote IoT DM.

 ## Prerequisites

 * A Raspberry Pi Pico W board with a USB cable
-* A LM35 temperature sensor
 * Installed **minicom** (for Linux), **RealTerm**, **PuTTy** (for Windows), or another serial communication program.
 * An active [{{ coiote_short_name }}]({{ coiote_site_link }}/) user account
 * Completed [exercise 4A](../academy/exercise4a.md) from module 4